grafana/xk6/README.md

 It is used heavily by k6 extension developers as well as anyone who wishes to make custom `k6` binaries (with or without extensions).

-⚠️ Still in development.

-Stay updated, be aware of changes, and please submit feedback!
-Thanks!

 ## Requirements